SFO: Learning PDE Operators via Spectral Filtering: Results

-\textbf{Compact parameterization.} Averaged over 1D, 2D, and 3D benchmarks, SFO uses fewer learnable parameters than SVD-NO and is orders of magnitude smaller than DeepONet, UNO, and UNet.
-Compared to FNO and PINO, SFO is slightly smaller in 1D and 2D and over an order of magnitude smaller in 3D (App.~\ref{app:Training_Efficiency}, Table~\ref{tab:param_avg_by_dim}).
+\textbf{Compact parameterization.} Table~\ref{tab:efficiency_main} shows that across all PDEs, SFO uses fewer parameters than SVD-NO, is orders of magnitude smaller than DeepONet and UNO, and is slightly smaller than FNO, PINO, Transolver, and MNO in 1D and 2D and over an order of magnitude smaller in 3D.
+Combined with competitive runtimes, these results highlight the efficiency of SFO’s compact parameterization.

-\textbf{Largest gains on PDEs with LDS-structure kernels.} SFO achieves its largest relative improvements on Allen-Cahn, Diffusion-Reaction, and Cahn-Hilliard.
-Although these PDEs are nonlinear, the corresponding lifted operators exhibit geometrically decaying Green's kernels (App.~\ref{app:theoretical_analysis}).